NagarjunaD024/Datascience-LLMS/README.md

 ---

-This repository contains practical guide for developers and data scientists, allowing to directly apply and experiment with the concepts from basic text classification to building sophisticated, autonomous agents.
+This repository contains practical guide for developers and data scientists, allowing to directly apply LLMS into workflows and experiment with the concepts from basic text classification to building sophisticated, autonomous agents.

 ---